yeti/manticore-iosViewGenerator/README.md

        View2A
        View2B

-Note that the prefix and suffixes are not included in the schema definition.
+Sections should correspond to a user interface's tabs and views should correspond to the pages seens within a tab.
+Prefixes and suffixes are not included in the schema definition.

+Sections can also be shown without any views if a single-level hierarchy, but to keep consistency a single view should be created for that section.